-Tennessee has over 138 official home improvement grants, repairs grants, programs and local resources available to low income homeowner families and individuals (most programs are based on income).
-This article provides you with all the main home repair programs offered throughout the state in 2023.
+Tennessee has over 140 official home improvement grants, repairs grants, programs and local resources available to homeowners (most, but not all, programs are based on income).
+This article provides you with all the main home repair programs offered throughout the state in 2025.

 You can review the Federal and the State of Tennessee home repair grants but ultimately your county and city are the ones you need to contact and where you apply for funding.